greyhavens/msoy/src/as/com/threerings/msoy/README.txt

   I'd feel better about it if there were some marker interface implemented by all classes that can be []'d.

+  ***Update: the classes that do this extend Proxy and override getProperty and setProperty to do the magic.

 - Functions may be declared anywhere, and it seems that they have visibility to any variables around them at that point, as if they were an inner class and the variables were final: